-The binding affinities obtained from post-processing calculations using the double-zeta basis set (see SI for details) clearly demonstrate that the double-zeta + polarization basis set overestimates the binding affinities, regardless of the choice of theory.
-For example, the predicted binding affinity of CB7-guest2 is -19.5 and -18.3 kcal/mol calculated with HF-D3(BJ)/6-31G(d,p) and TPSS-D3(BJ)/6-31G(d,p), respectively, while the experimental result is only -9.6 kcal/mol.
+The binding affinities obtained from post-processing calculations using the double-zeta basis set (see supplementary material for details) clearly demonstrate that the double-zeta + polarization basis set overestimates the binding affinities, regardless of the choice of theory.
+For example, the predicted binding affinity of CB7-guest2 is -19.5 kcal/mol and -18.3 kcal/mol calculated with HF-D3(BJ)/6-31G(d,p) and TPSS-D3(BJ)/6-31G(d,p), respectively, while the experimental result is only -9.6 kcal/mol.
 Adding the diffuse functions on the heavy elements can significantly improve the error metrics, as illustrated by the post-process of SEQM-VM2 at HF-D3(BJ)/6-31+G(d,p) (Table S5).
-However, the predicted binding affinities at HF-D3(BJ)/6-31+G(d,p) are still overestimated by ~5-12 kcal/mol.
-On the other hand, Table 3 clearly shows that the triple-zeta + polarization basis set,
+However, the predicted binding affinities at HF-D3(BJ)/6-31+G(d,p) are still overestimated by $\sim$ 5 kcal/mol to 12 kcal/mol.
+On the other hand, Table III clearly shows that the triple-zeta + polarization basis set,